I do, I do, I do: Mass Valentine’s wedding at Florida museum

 Soon, the clerk and museum staff escorted the couples onto the grounds, where Abruzzo awaited them on the portico.
 The brides were taken stage right, the grooms stage left, then brought back together as recorded violins played.

-As the couples stood under stately palm trees with yachts bobbing in the Intercoastal Waterway behind them, Abruzzo presented their vows.
+As the couples stood under stately palm trees with yachts bobbing in the Intracoastal Waterway behind them, Abruzzo presented their vows.
 He asked them to recite that they would not only love and cherish each other, but give their new spouse “all of my tomorrows.”

 For Arielle Agnelli, whose long dress train flowed behind her, and Bryan Arvesu, the ceremony replaced the 150-person one they canceled in August 2020 because of the pandemic.
 As they waited in the reception area to receive their wedding certificate, they held close when asked what they thought of the ceremony.